Hundsdorf: Geography

 The community lies in the Westerwald between Koblenz and Siegen on the edge of the Kannenbäckerland, a region known for its ceramics industry.
 Hundsdorf belongs to the Verbandsgemeinde of Ransbach-Baumbach, a kind of collective municipality.

 History

 In 1243, Hundsdorf had its first documentary mention as Hunisdorp.

 Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Regular events

 Each year, between Ascension and Whitsun, a Western town is built here in which Western and Indian clubs recreate the atmosphere of the Wild West for a few days under authentic conditions.

 In early August each year, Hundsdorf holds its kermis.

 Economy and infrastructure

 The A 48 with its Höhr-Grenzhausen interchange (AS 12) lies 6 km away.
 The A 3 (Cologne–Frankfurt) with its Ransbach-Baumbach interchange lies only 5 km away.

+Hundsdorf used to have a stop at the Engers-Au railway which currently is out of service.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.